Network partitions and Kafka

 When the network partition happens, there are two possible scenarios.

 When a network partition occurs in a Kafka cluster, and the leader changes, there may be a situation where the old leader has some logs that have not been written to the new leader.
 This could either happen because the node in the majority cluster had some replication delay at the time of the network partition, or because the former leader continued accepting writes from within the minority partition.
 When the network heals, the old leader which has some unsynchronized logs will attempt to synchronize them until they converge.
-If there are conflicts, Kafka typically uses a resolution strategy in which last write wins.
+Concretely, when the old leader rejoins, it will truncate any uncommitted messages that diverged from the new leader's log, and the new leader's log becomes the source of truth.